This two-part article considers the application of IFRS 15 Revenue from Contracts with Customers.

 Step five requires revenue to be recognised as each performance obligation is satisfied.
-This differs from IAS 18 where, for example, revenue in respect of goods is recognised when the significant risks and rewards of ownership of the goods are transferred to the customer.
 An entity satisfies a performance obligation by transferring control of a promised good or service to the customer, which could occur over time or at a point in time.
 The definition of control includes the ability to prevent others from directing the use of and obtaining the benefits from the asset.
 A performance obligation is satisfied at a point in time unless it meets one of the following criteria, in which case, it is deemed to be satisfied over time:

 Revenue is recognised in line with the pattern of transfer.
 Whether an entity recognises revenue over the period during which it manufactures a product or on delivery to the customer will depend on the specific terms of the contract.

 If an entity does not satisfy its performance obligation over time, it satisfies it at a point in time and revenue will be recognised when control is passed at that point in time.
 Factors that may indicate the passing of control include the present right to payment for the asset or the customer has legal title to the asset or the entity has transferred physical possession of the asset.

 In addition to the five-step model, IFRS 15 sets out how to account for the incremental costs of obtaining a contract and the costs directly related to fulfilling a contract and provides guidance to assist entities in applying the model to licences, warranties, rights of return, principal-versus-agent considerations, options for additional goods or services and breakage.

 For exam purposes, you should focus on understanding the principles of the five-step model so that you can apply them to practical questions.